 The IOC World Bird List (v12.2) edited by Frank Gill, David Donsker & Pamela Rasmussen (2022), which ABC follows, is an open access resource of the international community of ornithologists.
 It complements three other primary world bird lists that differ slightly in their primary goals and taxonomic philosophy, i.e. The Clements Checklist of the Birds of the World, The Howard & Moore Complete Checklist of the Birds of the World, 4th Edition, and HBW Alive/Bird Life International.

 Unlike those checklists, the Taxonomy in Flux (TiF) Checklist is based on genetic studies to the highest degree possible and it exists to speculate, to map out potential changes in the taxonomy.

 TRAFFIC co-ordinates wildlife trade action across central, east and southern Africa in the context of both biodiversity conservation and sustainable development.

-Get advice about travelling to any country or territory of the ABC region, including the latest information on safety and security, from your government’s travel advisory service.
-Travel advice by destination in English is available from the UK Foreign, Commonwealth & Development Office, and in French from France Diplomatie.
+Most of the continent of Africa and related islands is generally safe to visit but just like in other parts of the world, some places are unsafe or off limits and the security situation can change for the better or worse.
+Before planning a visit to any country or territory of the ABC region, get advice including the latest information on safety and security from your government’s travel advisory service.
+Travel advice by destination in English is available from the UK Foreign, Commonwealth & Development Office or U.S. Department of State, and in French from France Diplomatie.